The best camping tarps for 2024: Your ultimate lightweight camping shelter, tested and rated

 Best tarp for weather resistance

 The award-winning TrailStar has a cult UK following, with fans praising its weatherproofing and amazing wind resistance.
-The shaped, five-sided tarp weighs 428g (in the 20-denier Pro SilNylon version) and has a 6m2 capacity suitable for two people easily.
+The shaped, five-sided tarp weighs 428g (in the 20-denier Pro SilNylon version) and has a 6m2 capacity suitable for two people easily and their gear.
 Mountain Laurel Designs (MLD) – a small manufacturer based in Virginia in the USA – describes the TrailStar as combining “the high performance of a traditional pyramid shelter with the open multi-function pitching options of a tarp”.

 It has five equal low-angle sides, no doors, and no zippers, flaps or vents to wear out or fail, thus increasing all-round reliability.
 Pitching options are plentiful.
 A wedge shape – which blocks wind from one or more directions – can be created by staking one or two sides tight to the ground and setting the others higher.
 For stronger winds, all 10 stakes points can be used to form “an incredibly stable, low, wind shedding, bombproof shelter...able to handle 60 mph winds”, as MLD claim.
 Seam sealing is available as an additional service.